pingcap/docs/production-deployment-using-tiup.md

 ## Step 7: Start a TiDB cluster

-Safe start is newly introduced to TiUP cluster v1.9.0 and later versions.
-Logging into a database in this mode improves the security of the database.
-It is recommended that you start a TiDB cluster in this mode.
+Since TiUP cluster v1.9.0, safe start is introduced as a new start method.
+Logging into a database using this method improves the security of the database.
+It is recommended that you start a TiDB cluster using this method.

 After safe start, TiUP automatically generates a password for the TiDB root user and returns the password in the command-line interface.

 > **Note:**
 >
-> - After starting a TiDB cluster in safe mode, you cannot log in to a database using a root user without a password.
+> - After safe start of a TiDB cluster, you cannot log in to TiDB using a root user without a password.
 Therefore, you need to record the password returned in the command output for future logins.
 >
 > - The password is generated only once.
 If you do not record it or you forgot it, refer to [Forget the `root` password](/user-account-management.md#forget-the-root-password) to change the password.